Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Background on detectors of AI-generated text

-A ``watermark'' is a modification to the generated text that can be detected by a statistical algorithm while remaining imperceptible to human readers.
+A \textbf{watermark} is a modification to the generated text that can be detected post-hoc by an algorithm while remaining imperceptible to human readers.
 Effective watermarks are difficult to remove and have little effect on the quality of generated text.
-Prior work attempted to watermark natural language using syntax tree manipulations~\citep{topkara2005natural, meral2009natural}, and this area has gotten renewed interest with large language models generating human-like text~\citep{abdelnabi2021adversarial, grinbaum2022ethical}.
-Most recently,~\citet{kirchenbauer2023watermark} propose a simple algorithm that only requires access to the LLM's logits at each time step to add watermarks.
-The watermark can then be verified with only blackbox access to the LM and knowledge of a specific hash function.
-This algorithm operates in three steps:
+Prior work has watermarked natural language using syntax tree manipulations~\citep{topkara2005natural, meral2009natural}, and this area has received renewed interest with the advent of LLMs~\citep{abdelnabi2021adversarial, grinbaum2022ethical}.
+Most recently,~\citet{kirchenbauer2023watermark} proposed a simple algorithm that watermarks LLMs by slightly perturbing its probability distribution while generating text.

-1. \textbf{Mark a random subset of the vocabulary} as ``green tokens'' (or tokens representing the watermark, as shown in \figureref{fig:watermark-evade}) using the hash of the previously generated token as a random seed.
-A total of $\gamma |V|$ tokens are marked green where $\gamma$ is the fraction of the tokens that are watermarked with default $\gamma = 0.5$.

-2. \textbf{Increase the logit value} for every green token by a constant $\delta$ ($= 2$ by default), which denotes the watermark strength.
-This raises the probability of sampling green watermarked tokens, especially for high-entropy distributions.

-3. \textbf{Sample sequences} using decoding algorithms such as nucleus sampling~\citep{holtzman2020curious}, leveraging the modified probability distribution at each timestep before truncation.

-\textbf{Detecting the watermark}: Verifying whether a text is generated by a watermarked LM is possible with just knowledge of the hash function and tokenizer.
-Specifically, the verifier tokenizes the text and counts the number of green tokens it contains.
-This is used to calculate the standard normal score ($z$-score) for the hypothesis test.
-If the sequence with $T$ tokens contains a certain number of the green token (denoted as $|s|_G$), the $z$-score can be computed by:

-Intuitively, a higher $z$-score implies it is less likely for a human to have written the text (null hypothesis) since it contains a higher than expected number of green tokens.~\citet{kirchenbauer2023watermark} recommend using a high $z$ value ($z > 4$, or $p < 3 \times 10^{-5}$) to reduce the risk of false positives (human-written text classified as AI-generated).
-Low false positive rates are critical in AI-generated text detection algorithms~\citep{AITextClassifier}---we discuss this in \sectionref{sec:eval-metrics-attacks}.